Education

 L Street Facilities Assessment & Development

-IDS Group supported Sweetwater Union High School District in exploring strategic options to relocate and consolidate its District Headquarters to better serve administrative needs and future growth.
+IDS Group supported Sweetwater Union High School District in evaluating strategic options to relocate and consolidate its District Headquarters.
+The goal was to better accommodate administrative needs and future growth.

-The existing Fifth Avenue facilities, located in a residential neighborhood, faced significant constraints in terms of space, access, and expansion potential.
-IDS conducted a comprehensive feasibility and relocation study focused on moving operations to the District-owned L Street site, a 20-acre parcel with the capacity to support over 380,000 SF of building space.
+The existing Fifth Avenue facilities, located in a residential neighborhood, presented significant challenges related to space, access, and expansion potential.
+IDS conducted a comprehensive feasibility study focused on moving operations to the District-owned 20-acre L Street site, which can support over 380,000 square feet of building space.

 SERVICES PROVIDED: